-System Test Team
+System Test

-The Design Branch is responsible for conducting system testing of all software changes to the FMS Corporate Financial Systems including CPAIS-PP, CPAIS-RP, RITA, ACRWS and MINC and other changes completed by the Development Branch.
+The Design Branch is responsible for conducting system testing of all software changes to the FMS Corporate Financial Systems including ACRWS, AgCMS, CPAIS-PP, CPAIS-RP, FSDW, RITA, and MINC and technical changes completed by the Development Branch.
 The system testers will ensure all software changes meet the documented requirements.
 System test results are provided to the Quality Assurance (QA) team at the conclusion of system testing.

-Quality Assurance Team
+Quality Assurance

-The QA team is responsible for conducting a Test Readiness Review (TRR) to validate that all required documentation and related tasks have been completed.
+The QA team is responsible for conducting a Test Readiness Review (TRR) to validate all required documentation and related tasks have been completed.
 QA is also responsible for notifying agency representatives when User Acceptance Testing can begin and receives agency signoff (when applicable) prior to implementation.